beverage/language-quiz-service/README.md

 ## 🏗️ Architecture

-The service follows a clean architecture pattern:
+The service is layed out as follows:

 ```
 src/